 SKILL REQUIREMENTS -- Prior to taking this course, students should have acquired the following skills:

-- Proficiency with Microsoft Windows 10 (especially file management).
+- Proficiency with Microsoft Windows 10 or higher (especially file management).

 - Proficiency with the Internet and the browser Google Chrome